The Misconceptions of Us: Critical and commercial performance

 Billboard K-Town columnist Jeff Benjamin wrote that the lead single, "Dream Girl", is a "safe, enjoyable mainstream single" while the album is "a triumph that never lacks in energy and balances nods to 80s pop stars and forward-thinking pop".
 He said "songs like 'Punch Drunk Love' and 'Aside' sonically recall the sounds of Michael Jackson and Lionel Richie, respectively", while "tracks like 'Beautiful' and 'Runaway' combine unique electronic production elements over sugary boy band harmonies to create year-round pop music".

 Dream Girl – The Misconceptions of You was commercially successful in South Korea—the title track topped the Gaon Digital Chart, while the album charted at number one on the Gaon Album Chart.
 The album sold over 137,000 copies during the first month of release and more than 180,000 by the end of the year.
 It was the ninth best-selling album of 2013.

-"Why So Serious" peaked at number 15 on the Gaon Digital Chart and number 21 on China's Baidu Singles Chart.
-As of 2013, the album has sold about 130,000 copies, and as of 2016, the whole Misconceptions series has sold around 360,000 copies in South Korea.
+Why So Serious? – The Misconceptions of Me sold over 130,000 copies in 2013, and as of 2016, the whole Misconceptions series has sold around 360,000 copies in South Korea.
+In 2024, EBS named The Misconceptions of Us one of the 100 best Korean popular music albums since 2004.